Best for Blogging

 But just how did WordPress.com score in our ease of use?

 The honest answer is, not great.
-But before you close this page in disappointment, let’s go over what this actually means and more importantly why WordPress.com didn’t come up trumps for ease of use.
+But before you close this page in disappointment, let’s go over what this actually means and more importantly why WordPress.com didn’t impress our users during ease of use testing.

 First of all, although WordPress.com is designed to look and feel a lot more like a website builder, it’s not actually one.
 It’s a blogging platform with website builder add-ons.